The Direct North Ridge w/ Gendarme

 Aug 23, 2012

 I'd give it 5.9+ for the second pitch of the bottom of the ridge.
 After the "5.8 squeeze slot" I climbed the corner described here.
 This is a very pretty, lichen-free sustained fingerish crack in a corner that can be seen from the base.
 It was way harder than anything on the gendarme or anywhere else on the route.
-After this I wasn't sure where the route went, but we had to belay one more pitch before we wanted to simul climb.
+After this I wasn't sure where the route went, but we belayed one more pitch before we wanted to simul.

 Fixed #4 is still in the 2nd gendarme pitch as of 8/12 so no need to bring one.
 A #3 works just fine until you get to it.
 It's nothing to be scared about.
 It's also short, as mentioned.